 Elisabeth Wright Burak

-I spend my time asking a lot of questions: Who are we serving?
-What does research tell us?
+I spend my time considering our priorities around access to health care and how they align with those of our national partners, policymakers, and other key stakeholders.
+The goal: to work toward policy solutions that can meaningfully improve the lives of low-income families.
+What does research tell us about the roles of public programs like Medicaid?
 What kind of outcomes do we want to see?
 What are the alternatives?
 What will it cost and what are the tradeoffs?
+How do we strategically talk about policy solutions in a way that helps generate support among influencers?
 The Gerald R. Ford School of Public Policy provided the policy lens to frame these questions.
-The dual Master of Public Policy/Master of Social Work program gave me a clearer understanding about the ways policies can help or create barriers to community efforts to successfully serve children and families.
+The dual Master of Public Policy/Master of Social Work program enhanced my understanding about the ways policies can help to reduce barriers to successfully serving children and families.

 For my summer 2013 internship, I worked for Mercy Corps, assisting with a final evaluation of a peacebuilding and development program in Ethiopia.
 The experience was priceless.
 Academically, I was given the space to apply the quantitative and qualitative skills I had learned over the course of the previous academic year.
 Professionally, the internship allowed me to explore a new field in international peacebuilding and development policy.
 On a personal level, the internship not only helped me understand the relevance and need for balanced quantitative and qualitative analysis, it also made me acutely aware of the tremendous responsibility policymakers have in shaping policy, which requires being cognizant of personal biases and motivations in relation to the communities we are tasked to serve as well as understanding how we can actively help empower marginalized communities.